graybirchsolutions/amc-activities-shortcode/README.md

 [AMC Activities Shortcode](https://github.com/graybirchsolutions/amc-activities-shortcode) is a WordPress plugin to display selected trips/activities from the Appalachian Mountain Club (AMC) [Activities Database](https://activities.outdoors.org/) on your own website.

+# Plugin No Longer Functions

+In March of 2025 the AMC migrated from their home-grown Activities Database (ACTDB) to a new SalesForce-based app, the Outdoor Connector (OC).

+This plugin relied on an API in ACTDB to allow users to pull public information from the database using XML queries.
+The OC does not, at this writing, publish an API for use on Chapter or Committee websites.

+Until such time as the AMC enables API access to the OC, this plugin will be collecting dust.
+The plugin itself will cause errors in site rendering as the XML feed to ACTDB is no longer available.
+If API access to the OC is enabled, it is my intent to update this plugin to use the new API backend.

+If you liked the functionality in this plugin, you should lobby your local Chapter to push API access to the OC.

+Thanks for your support

+Marty Jensen
+March 2025

+## Description

 The AMC provides a simple API for the use of its member chapters that returns a list of upcoming activities.
 A user can ask for events using specific chapter, committee and/or activity codes.
 For example, a user might request events from the Boston Chapter + Hiking Committee or the Boston Chapter + Hiking Activities.

 This plugin implements a WordPress `shortcode` that queries the API and displays the results on a page or a post as a list of upcoming events.